 Fortunately, our friends at NPR conducted a valuable study, in which they compare human's ability to discern the 'best' audio files from among a mix of bitrates.
 The conclusion?
 Most users (i.e. NPR listeners) cannot tell the difference between the 'high-end' and 'low end" encoding rates.

-Do I have to encode my files?
+Do I have to encode my files first?